nerdedi/windgapacademy/README_BUILD.md

    ```sh
    npm run optimize-images
    ```
-   - This compresses images and converts them to WebP format for faster loading.
+   - This uses [sharp](https://sharp.pixelplumbing.com/) to compress images and convert them to WebP format for faster loading.
+   - Place your source images in `assets/images/` before running the script.

 ## Output
 - Bundled/minified JS and CSS will be in the `dist/` folder.